Douglas MacArthur: Papuan Campaign

-Anticipating that the Japanese would strike at Port Moresby again, the garrison was strengthened and MacArthur ordered the establishment of new bases at Merauke and Milne Bay to cover its flanks.
+Anticipating that the Japanese would strike at Port Moresby again, the garrison was strengthened and MacArthur ordered the establishment of bases at Merauke and Milne Bay to cover its flanks.
 The Battle of Midway in June 1942 led to consideration of a limited offensive in the Pacific.
-MacArthur's proposal for an attack on the Japanese base at Rabaul met with objections from the Navy, which favored a less ambitious approach, and objected to an Army general being in command of what would be an amphibious operation.
+MacArthur's proposal for an attack on the Japanese base at Rabaul met with objections from the Navy, which favored a less ambitious approach, and objected to an Army general being in command of an amphibious operation.
 The resulting compromise called for a three-stage advance.
 The first stage, the seizure of the Tulagi area, would be conducted by the Pacific Ocean Areas, under Admiral Chester W. Nimitz.
 The later stages would be under MacArthur's command.

 Senior Allied commanders in New Guinea in October 1942.
 Left to right: Mr Frank Forde (Australian Minister for the Army); MacArthur; General Sir Thomas Blamey, Allied Land Forces; Lieutenant General George C. Kenney, Allied Air Forces; Lieutenant General Edmund Herring, New Guinea Force; Brigadier General Kenneth Walker, V Bomber Command.

 The Japanese struck first, landing at Buna in July, and at Milne Bay in August.
-The Australians repulsed the Japanese at Milne Bay, but a series of defeats in the Kokoda Track campaign had a depressing effect back in Australia.
 On 30 August, MacArthur radioed Washington that unless action was taken, New Guinea Force would be overwhelmed.
 He sent Blamey to Port Moresby to take personal command.
 Having committed all available Australian troops, MacArthur decided to send American forces.
 The 32nd Infantry Division, a poorly trained National Guard division, was selected.
 A series of embarrassing reverses in the Battle of Buna–Gona led to outspoken criticism of the American troops by the Australians.
 MacArthur then ordered Lieutenant General Robert L. Eichelberger to assume command of the Americans, and "take Buna, or not come back alive".

 MacArthur moved the advanced echelon of GHQ to Port Moresby on 6 November 1942.
 After Buna finally fell on 3 January 1943, MacArthur awarded the Distinguished Service Cross to twelve officers for "precise execution of operations".
-This use of the country's second highest award aroused resentment, because while some, like Eichelberger and George Alan Vasey, had fought in the field, others, like Sutherland and Willoughby, had not.
-For his part, MacArthur was awarded his third Distinguished Service Medal, and the Australian government had him appointed an honorary Knight Grand Cross of the British Order of the Bath.
+This use of the country's second highest award aroused resentment, because while some had fought in the field, others had not.
+MacArthur was awarded his third Distinguished Service Medal, and the Australian government had him appointed an honorary Knight Grand Cross of the British Order of the Bath.